 Most file systems are also not optimized for the high-performance storage technologies like NVMe Flash, they don’t provide the right level of data protection and the don’t support temporary cloud data movement.

 While many organizations are starting their journey to AI, they aren’t aware of the unique requirements that it places on the storage infrastructure.
-In our upcoming webinar, join Storage Switzerland, WekaIO, and HPE for a roundtable discussion on the shortcomings of traditional file systems and explain why they are ill-suited to meet the demands of AI.
-Then we’ll provide a checklist of capabilities that IT professionals should look for in an AI storage infrastructure.
+In our on demand webinar, join Storage Switzerland, WekaIO, and HPE for a roundtable discussion on the shortcomings of traditional file systems and explain why they are ill-suited to meet the demands of AI.
+Then we provide a checklist of capabilities that IT professionals should look for in an AI storage infrastructure.